oppiliappan/site/posts/bash_harder_with_vim.md

-Bash is tricky, dont let your editor get in your way.
+Bash is tricky, don't let your editor get in your way.
 Here's a couple of neat addtions you could make to your `vimrc` for a better shell programming experience.